 The Committees of the Board are also involved in evaluating and overseeing the management of risks particular to their respective areas of oversight.
 For example, the Audit Committee focuses on financial risk and internal controls, supports the Board's oversight of cybersecurity risk management, and receives an annual risk assessment report from our external auditors.
 The Compensation Committee evaluates and sets compensation programs that encourage decision-making predicated upon a level of risk-taking consistent with our business strategy.
-The Compensation Committee also reviews compensation and benefit plans and the risks associated with them.
-The Governance and Nominating Committee oversees governance and succession risk and evaluates director skills and qualifications to appoint particular directors to our standing committees based upon the needs of that committee.
+The Compensation Committee also reviews compensation and benefit plans, and the risks associated with them.
+The Nominating and Corporate Governance Committee oversees governance and succession risk and evaluates director skills and qualifications to appoint particular directors to our standing committees based upon the needs of that committee.
 Each Committee reports its activities to the full Board of Directors to ensure that the Board is regularly informed about these risks.

-Code of Ethics
+Code of Business Conduct and Ethics

-We have adopted a Code of Ethics that applies to all of our employees, executive officers and directors.
-We will provide a copy of the Code of Ethics upon request made in writing to Longeveron Inc. at 1951 NW 7th Avenue, Suite 520, Miami, Florida 33136, Attention: Investor Relations.
-The full text of our Code of Ethics is posted on our website at www.longeveron.com under the Corporate Governance section.
-We intend to disclose any amendment to the Code of Ethics or waiver of a provision of the Code of Ethics applicable to our executive officers or directors, including the name of the executive officer or director to whom the amendment applies or for whom the waiver was granted, at the same location on our website identified above.
-The inclusion of our website address herein does not include or incorporate by reference the information on our website into this Annual Report on Form 10-K ("Form 10-K").
+We have adopted a Code of Business Conduct and Ethics that applies to all of our employees, executive officers and directors.
+We will provide a copy of the Code of Business Conduct and Ethics upon request made in writing to Longeveron Inc. at 1951 NW 7th Avenue, Suite 520, Miami, Florida 33136, Attention: Investor Relations.
+The full text of our Code of Business Conduct and Ethics is posted on our website at www.longeveron.com under the Corporate Governance Documents section.
+We intend to disclose any amendment to the Code of Business Conduct and Ethics or waiver of a provision of the Code of Business Conduct and Ethics applicable to our executive officers or directors, including the name of the executive officer or director to whom the amendment applies or for whom the waiver was granted, at the same location on our website identified above.
+The inclusion of our website address herein does not include or incorporate by reference the information on our website into this 10-K.